M-Valkenburg/M-Valkenburg.github.io/Portfolio Website/README.md

 Portfolio Website
 =================

-Yhis portfolio website was created as a project for the Codecademy front-end engineer career path.
+this portfolio website was created as a project for the Codecademy front-end engineer career path.

 Project Objectives: